LloydChapman/VLSpatiotemporalModelling/README.md

 ## Data

 The MCMC code and simulation code require datasets ('data_final.mat' and 'data_final2.mat') that cannot be made publicly available as they contain personally identifiable information.
-If you would like to obtain a copy of the data please contact <lloyd.chapman@ucsf.edu> in the first instance.
+If you would like to obtain a copy of the data please contact <l.chapman4@lancaster.ac.uk> in the first instance.
 Simulated data and code for testing the MCMC algorithm on it will be added to this repository in due course.

 ## Installing